jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

       }
     }
     ```

 1. Remove the whole `private_dns_zones` section from each `hub_and_spoke_vnet_virtual_networks` or `virtual_wan_virtual_hubs` region

+### Turn off Virtual Network Gateways

+You can choose to not deploy any Virtual Network Gateways.
+In order to do that, you need to remove the Virtual Network Gateway configuration.
+You can either comment out or remove the configuration entirely.

+The steps to follow are:

+1. To keep the code tidy remove the follow settings from `custom_replacements.names`:
+  1. `<region>_gateway_subnet_address_prefix` where `<region>` is for each region
+1. Remove the whole `virtual_network_gateways` section from each `hub_and_spoke_vnet_virtual_networks` or `virtual_wan_virtual_hubs` region

+You can also just turn off the specific Virtual Network Gateway types you don't want to deploy.

+For ExpressRoute Virtual Network Gateways:

+1. Remove the whole `express_route` section from the `virtual_network_gateways` section in each `hub_and_spoke_vnet_virtual_networks` or `virtual_wan_virtual_hubs` region

+For VPN Virtual Network Gateways:

+1. Remove the whole `vpn` section from the `virtual_network_gateways` section in each `hub_and_spoke_vnet_virtual_networks` or `virtual_wan_virtual_hubs` region

 ### Additional Regions

 Additional regions are supported.
 The custom can add up to 10 regions using the out of the box module.

 {{< hint type=tip >}}
-If a customer needs to scale beyond 10 regions, that can be accomodated by adding additional built in replacements [here](https://github.com/Azure/alz-terraform-accelerator/blob/cf0b37351cd4f2dde9d2cf20642d76bacadf923c/templates/platform_landing_zone/locals.config.tf#L2)
+If you need to scale beyond 10 regions, that can be accommodated by adding additional built in replacements [here](https://github.com/Azure/alz-terraform-accelerator/blob/cf0b37351cd4f2dde9d2cf20642d76bacadf923c/templates/platform_landing_zone/locals.config.tf#L2)
 {{< /hint >}}

 To add an additional regions, the process is `copy` -> `paste` -> `update`: